wp-plugins/wp-cleanfix/readme.txt

 = Is this Plugin Dangerous? =

 Could be.
-Be sure to backup all data from Wordpress database before execute any functions.
+Be sure to backup all data from WordPress database before execute any functions.

 = Can I translate Plugin interface? =